Administering a Grant

 - The Guidelines, Provisions, and Assurances page provides information regarding general, fiscal, or programmatic guidelines as well as required provisions and assurances.
 The General and Fiscal Guidelines are applicable to all grants administered by TEA and describe standard grant processes and requirements, as well as guidance for distribution and management of grant funds.
 Review these guidelines for additional information on such topics as obligation of funds, procurement, equipment acquisition and disposition, direct administrative and indirect costs, programmatic reports, equitable access, and more.

-- A grant’s Program Guidelines, accessible through the TEA Grant Opportunities page, identify requirements for that specific grant program.
+- A grant’s Program Guidelines and RFA, accessible through the TEA Grant Opportunities page, identify requirements for that specific grant program.

 - The EDGAR Materials and Resources page provides an overview of the regulations governing federal education grants.